 After you have completed one of the above-mentioned identification processes, your account will be opened.

-Many German banks will open an account for a foreigner providing they have:
+Many German banks will open an account for a foreigner, providing they have:

-- adress confirmation
+- address confirmation

 - residence permit in Germany